NoCompromises/nocompromises.io/markdown/Documentation Checklist.md

 Each of your projects requires its own specific documentation as well.
 There will be some minor overlap with the high-level organizational documentation, but that's okay.
 Each set of documentation serves its own purpose.

 The project's `README` is a great place to put this documentation.
-Depending on the size and scope of your documentation, you may also choose to put some of it in the Github wiki.
-Even if you choose to use the wiki, make sure your project has a `README` with the most common pieces of documentation, and then include links to the wiki for the rest.
+Depending on the size and scope of your documentation, you may also choose to put some of it in a dedicated `docs` folder.
+Even if you choose to use the `docs` folder, make sure your project has a `README` with the most common pieces of documentation, and then include links to the `docs` folder for the rest.

 **Project purpose**
 In a few sentences, explain the basic purpose of this repo.
 For example, you could describe what domain the site is hosted at, who uses the site, and its importance to the business.
 This should definitely be at the top of the `README`.